Comcast/sheens/README.md

 ![Sheens logo](doc/logo.png)

 # Welcome to Sheens
-A tool for implementing workflows and state machines.
+For implementing state machines.

-Sheens is a lightweight and flexible framework for building and executing workflows and state machines.
+Sheens is a lightweight and flexible framework for building and executing state machines.
 It is written in Go and is designed to be simple to use and highly scalable.
-Sheens provides a simple yet powerful syntax for describing workflows and state machines, and it can be used to build everything from simple sequential workflows to complex, event-driven systems.

-With Sheens, you can define workflows and state machines using a simple JSON-based syntax.
-You can then execute these workflows using the Sheens runtime, which provides a highly optimized execution engine for running workflows and state machines at scale.
+With Sheens, you can define state machines using a simple JSON-based syntax.
+You can then execute these using the Sheens runtime, which provides a highly optimized execution engine for running state machines at scale.

+Workflows are a concept that can be supported by finite state machines.
+As a finite state machine engine, Sheens can be used to define a series of states and transitions between them, which can represent the different stages of a process or a sequence of events.
+Together, you might call them a workflow.
+Sheens working together like this can range from simple, linear sequences to more complex, event-driven systems, and they can be used to automate a wide range of tasks and processes.
+By using a well-designed library, such as the one Sheens provides, you can build workflows that are scalable, efficient, and easy to manage.

-In addition to its powerful workflow and state machine capabilities, Sheens also includes support for timers, allowing you to define timed events and trigger actions based on them.
-Sheens also includes a number of other features and capabilities, including support for dynamic workflow loading, automatic state machine validation, and much more.
+In addition to its powerful state machine capabilities, Sheens also includes support for timers, allowing you to define timed events and trigger actions based on them.
+Sheens also includes a number of other features and capabilities, including support for dynamic loading, automatic state machine validation, and much more.

-If you're looking for a flexible and powerful tool for implementing workflows and state machines, Sheens is the perfect choice.
-Whether you're building a simple sequential workflow or a complex, event-driven system, Sheens provides the tools and capabilities you need to get the job done.
+If you're looking for a flexible and powerful tool for implementing these ideas, Sheens is the perfect choice.
+Whether you're building a simple sequential workflow or a complex, asynchronous system, Sheens provides the tools and capabilities you need to get the job done.

 # Messaging machines